amatkivskiy/figma-frame-inspector/README.md

 ## How it works

-This plugin provides `FigmaFrameInspector` widgets that render provided Figma frame on top of screen widget.
-This helps to check is the frame implementation.
+This plugin provides `FigmaFrameInspector` widget that renders provided Figma frame on top of `child` screen widget.
+This helps to check proper frame implementation.

 PS: Example Figma frame was taken from [here](https://www.figma.com/community/file/1060856334579637757)